frequently asked questions

 Your answer is “YES”.
 Bill No. 721 for Inspection of Exterior Elevated Elements.

 All multi-family residential buildings with three or more dwelling units in California that have “exterior elevated elements” that rely in whole or in substantial part on wood structural support must comply with this law.
 It is important to note that local building departments may implement more stringent inspection requirements.
 SB 721 sets minimum inspection and repair requirements, so you should check with your local building department for the requirements in your area.

 Decks, porches and other attached structures, such as garages can also be examined for stability as part of the general inspection.

 Do I need a permit to complete necessary repairs?

-Yes, repairs need to comply with the requirements of the local building department, including applying for all required permits.
+It depends on the scope of work but most projects we complete will require us to comply with the requirements of the local building department, including applying for all required permits.

 How do I know you are qualified?